neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

 ContentElementWrapping
 ----------------------

-Processor to augment the rendered html-code with node-metadata that allows the backend to select the node and to show the node properties in the inspector.
-This is especially useful if your content-prototype is not derived from ``TYPO3.Neos:Content``.
+Processor to augment rendered HTML code with node metadata that allows the Neos UI to select the node and show node properties in the inspector.
+This is especially useful if your renderer prototype is not derived from ``TYPO3.Neos:Content``.

-The processor expects beeing applied on html-code with a single container tag that is augmented.
+The processor expects being applied on HTML code with a single container tag that is augmented.

 :node: (Node) The node of the content element.
-Optional, will be resolved from the Fusion context by default.
+Optional, will use the Fusion context variable ``node`` by default.

 Example::